-Taking the step toward that final Doctorate degree can be difficult decision.
+Taking the step toward that final Doctorate degree can be a difficult decision.
 Obtaining a PhD qualification requires full determination and without adequate funding it is impossible for many students to obtain a PhD.
 This article has identified six scholarships which cover the full expenses of a PhD.
 Some of these scholarships are offered for a variety of disciplines and some are directed specifically towards human rights related degrees.

 The Heinrich Boll Foundation is a German institute which has a variety of core interests, one of which is the upholding of human rights internationally.
 The institute offers scholarships for study in Germany for up to 1200 undergraduate, masters and PhD candidates from a variety of fields per year.
 The selection of candidates is a three-stage process including interviews and a final workshop held in Berlin where successful candidates will be chosen.
 The scholarship provides a monthly living and travel allowance.
 Candidates wishing to apply for human rights related degrees should provide information stating how their chosen degree aligns with the interests of the Foundation.
 Applications close at the beginning of March and the end of August each year for the following university cycle.